Lonnie Walker IV NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Lonnie Walker IV included, take the court versus the Golden State Warriors at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+Lonnie Walker IV and the rest of the Los Angeles Lakers take the court versus the Golden State Warriors in the NBA Playoffs on Wednesday, at 10:00 PM ET.

-Now let's examine Walker's available prop bets, with a particular eye on stats and trends to help you make good picks.
+If you'd like to make predictions on Walker's performance, we break down his available prop bets, using stats and trends, below.

 Lonnie Walker IV Prop Bets vs. the Warriors